MicrosoftDocs/connected-spaces/articles/display-effectiveness-summary-page.md

 You can use the [**Analytics** page](web-app-get-insights.md) in the Microsoft Dynamics 365 Connected Store Preview web app to get insights on your retail store.
 The **Analytics** page includes insights for the Shopper analytics*, Display effectiveness*, and Queue management camera skill zones.
 This article focuses on the summary page for the Display effectiveness skill zone.

+> [!IMPORTANT]
+> To use the web app, you must use a supported browser and the browser must have the most up-to-date version installed.
+Connected Store supports Chromium-based browsers (Chrome, Opera, and Edge), Firefox, and Safari.
+Internet Explorer is not supported.

 ## View the Display effectiveness summary page

 To view the **Display effectiveness summary** page, select the blue arrow to the right of the skill in the **Analytics** page.